Private networking is the default execution mode for all customers.

 Compute on Private Networks

-Inferable’s architecture is designed to allow your compute to be completely self-contained and run in a private VPC, or a private subnet in your on-premise infrastructure.
-Inferable does not need an ingress connection to your infrastructure.
+Inferable’s architecture is designed to allow your function’s compute to be completely self-contained and run in a private VPC, or a private subnet in your on-premise infrastructure.
+Inferable does not need an ingress connection to your infrastructure in order to call functions.

 How Inferable Communicates